ABOUT ORNITHOPTERS

 Ornithopter Power Systems

 Choosing the right motor and battery are both essential for building a successful ornithopter.
 Here, I will explain some of the different options and how to choose the right power system.
 How much power is needed, exactly?
 For typical membrane-winged ornithopters, about 100 watts per kilogram coming out of the motor should be enough power to give your ornithopter a good rate of climb.
-As ornithopter wing designs approach the efficiency of real birds, it should be possible to get by on somewhat less.
+As ornithopters continue to improve, it should be possible to get by on somewhat less.
 Estimates of the mechanical power required for bird flight vary over the range of about 10 to 50 watts per kilogram.

 Rubber Band Power